pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/install/_index.md

 {{% choosable os windows %}}

-Windows 8 and 10 are supported.
+Windows 8 and later are supported.

 ### Chocolatey